Jacqueline-Esbri/Mission-to-Mars/README.md

 The final analysis required the creation of three technical analysis:

 1. Scrape Full-Resolution Mars Hemisphere images with titles.
-2. Update the Web App with Mars Hemisphere images and titles.
+2. Create and update a web application with Mars Hemisphere images and titles.
-3. Add Bootstrap 3 components.
+3. Add Bootstrap components to the app.

 During this process, we used BeautifulSoup and Splinter to automate a web browser and conduct a web scrape.
 A MongoDB database and a web application with Flask were created to store and display the data from the web scrape.
-The final step was executed using Bootstrap components to polish and customize the portfolio created to showcase the project.
+The final step was executed using Bootstrap components to polish and customize the app created to showcase the project.

 ## Resources